-Pages 2 to 36 of this report (including the Company Overview, the Chairman's Statement and the Report of the Management Board (the "Review Section")) have been prepared solely to provide additional information to shareholders to assess the Group's strategies and the potential for those strategies to succeed.
+This report (including the Company Overview, the Chairman's Statement and the Report of the Management Board (the "Review Section")) have been prepared solely to provide additional information to shareholders to assess the Group's strategies and the potential for those strategies to succeed.
 These should not be relied on by any other party or for any other purpose.